serokell/blog-posts/existential-vs-universal-quantification/article.md

 showFunc (x:xs) => (show x) ++ (showFunc xs)
 ```

-Other useful example of hiding type variables is `SomeException` wrapper
+Another useful example of hiding type variables is the `SomeException` wrapper.

 ```haskell
 data SomeException = forall a.
 Exception a => SomeException a